Fiq, Syria: Ayyubid period

 The Ayyubids built a caravanserai at Aqabat Fiq in the early 13th century called Khan al-'Aqabah, whose ruins are still visible.
-Around 1225, during Ayyubid rule, the Syrian geographer Yaqut al-Hamawi noted that the convent of Dayr Fiq was much venerated by Christians, and still frequented by travellers.
+Around 1225, during Ayyubid rule, the Syrian geographer Yaqut al-Hamawi noted that the convent of Dayr Fiq was much venerated by Christians and still frequented by travellers.

 Ottoman period

-In 1596 Fiq appeared in the Ottoman tax registers as part of the nahiya of Jawlan Garbi in the Qada of Hauran.
-It had an entirely Muslim population consisting of 16 households and 9 bachelors.
-Taxes were paid on wheat, barley, summer crops, olive trees, goats and/or beehives.
+In 1596, Fiq appeared in the Ottoman tax registers as part of the nahiya of Jawlan Garbi in the Qada of Hauran.
+It had an entirely Muslim population consisting of 16 households and nine bachelors.
+Taxes were paid on wheat, barley, summer crops, olive trees, goats or beehives.

 In 1806, the German explorer Seetzen found that Fiq had 100 houses made of basalt, four of them were inhabited by Christians and the rest by Muslims.
-In 1875, the French explorer Victor Guérin found that Fiq was divided into four quarters, each administered by its own sheik.
+In 1875, the French explorer Victor Guérin found that Fiq was divided into four quarters, each administered by its sheik.
 Most of the homes contained remnants of ancient buildings.
-The village had abundant of fresh water.
-When Gottlieb Schumacher surveyed the area in the 1880s, he described Fiq as a large village with about 400 people.
-It had around 160 "tolerably" well-built stone houses, but only 90 of those were inhabited.
+The village had abundant fresh water.
+When Gottlieb Schumacher surveyed the area in the 1880s, he provided an extensive account of Fiq, worth quoting here at length: large village of southern Jaulân, which till recently belonged to the Kada Tubarîya, but as the natives felt themselves thereby injured and in great part deserted it and settled in the environs, it was added to El-Kuneitrah, for which it is adapted by its situation.
+Fik, however, is scarcely more flourishing since that time.

+Of the 160 standing and tolerably well-built stone houses, only about 90 are inhabited, containing scarcely 400 persons, the others are quickly going to ruin [...].
+The place is raised on both sides.

+The environs of Fik are very fertile; the stoneless high plateau is excellently suited for corn cultivation, but still great tracts lie completely fallow in the immediate neighbourhood of the village.
+The inhabitants also carry on bee culture.

+About 220 yards from the most southern house one comes upon a hill covered with ruins and olive trees, which is marked as a former site by its remains of old columns and building stones.

+At the present day the inhabitants of Fik bury their dead there, and with the object of honoring a Moslem tomb, call the place Jâmat el-'Umeri; perhaps a mosque stood there at one time.
+In the neighbourhood there is a second tomb, that of the Sheikh Faiyâd Abd el-Ghani: to each of these saints is entrusted a heap of firewood.

+An old graveyard, with a longish hill called El-Mujjenneh, borders these places eastward.
+The Kusr el-'Ulliyeh lies in the south of the village, on the rising ground commanding the whole neighbourhood.
+It is a Moslem building, formerly destined for the reception of strangers, and, judging from the enceinte walls, was also fortified.
+At the time that Fik, according to the testimony of the natives, formed the central point of the land, Kusr was the seat of Government, the Serai.